GammaBeta/gammaraul-lp-archive/Level Repository/Level 3 - mario 2 adventure Information.md

 **Description:** its easy <br>
 **Contributors:** lol <br>
-**Additional Comments by Current Me:** I vaguely remember this, though I'm not sure, and I could just be mistaking this for something else.
-No further comment.
+**Additional Comments by Current Me:** I vaguely remember this, though I'm not sure, and I could just be mistaking this for something else; I do wonder why I said this was easy and BOOM BOOM'S TRAIN was hard when curent me had more trouble with this one than BOOM BOOM'S TRAIN.
+Oh well.